PRACTICE DIRECTION 42 – CHANGE OF SOLICITOR

 2.4 A party who, having conducted a claim by a solicitor, intends to act in person must give in the notice an address for service that is within the United Kingdom5.

-2.5 Practice form N434 should be used to give notice of any change.
+2.5 Subject to paragraph 2.7A, practice form N434 should be used to give notice of any change.
 The notice should be filed in the court office in which the claim is proceeding.

-2.6 Where the claim is proceeding in the High Court the notice should be filed either in the appropriate District Registry or if the claim is proceeding in the Royal Courts of Justice, as follows;
+2.6 Subject to paragraph 2.7A, where the claim is proceeding in the High Court the notice should be filed either in the appropriate District Registry or if the claim is proceeding in the Royal Courts of Justice, as follows;

 (1) a claim proceeding in the Queen’s Bench Division – in the Action Department of the Central Office,